Kreals/TurnMarker/README.md

 ## Installation
-It's always better and easier to install modules through the in app browser.
-Just search for "Turn Marker"
+~~It's always better and easier to install modules through the in app browser.
+Just search for "Turn Marker"~~ this fork of the module is not yet in the normal foundry package manager so you will have to install it manually.

 To install this module manually:
 1. Inside the Foundry "Configuration and Setup" screen, click "Add-on Modules"